 Savannah is only 140 miles up the coast from Jacksonville and total travel time is generally somewhat less than 3 hours, making Savannah an easy day or weekend trip out of the Florida city.

 As no non-stop commercial flights are available between Jacksonville and Savannah, driving is usually the fastest and easiest means of travel, but direct bus and train services offer a reasonably convenient alternative for non-drivers.

-!The information below is correct as of June 2017, but please verify all details before planning your trip.
+!The information below was last updated in February 2018.
+Please verify all details before planning your trip.

 The drive between Jacksonville and Savannah is around 140 miles, a little over 2 hours in good traffic.
 The route is very straightforward, following the I-95 north out of Jacksonville until it reaches the outskirts of Savannah, then onto the I-16 for the couple of remaining miles into the city.